Articles on: Channels

 Nonprofit Discount:

-Twilio's Impact Access Program provides eligible nonprofits and social enterprises with exclusive discounts and credits for Twilio products.
+Twilio's Impact Access Program provides eligible non-profits and social enterprises with exclusive discounts and credits for Twilio products.

 Android Phone

 Our Android Phone channel uses free Android apps to turn your phone into a message relayer for your account.
 When your account sends a message, it notifies your Android phone.
 The phone will then send the message out from its local number on your behalf.
 If somebody responds to that message, the phone will then relay that message to your account.
 You can send up to 330 messages/hour by downloading our free message packs within the app.
+While this is an option, it is intended for the most remote of locations that do not have access to aggregators.
+We do not recommend using this channel type if other options are available!
+It is much less reliable and requires a high level of hands-on maintenance to work properly.

 Ideal for those who: